camconrad/compensator/contracts/README.md

   Allows anyone to resolve a proposal and distribute stakes based on the actual outcome.
   - Requires the proposal to not already be resolved.
   - Requires the proposal to be in a resolved state in the Compound Governor.
-  - Verifies if the delegate has voted and their vote direction.
+  - Verifies if the contract has voted and their vote direction.
   - Determines the winning support based on the proposal's actual outcome.
   - Records the proposal outcome.
-  - Transfers winning stakes to the delegate if they voted correctly.
+  - Transfers winning stakes to the contract if they voted correctly.
   - Emits a `ProposalStakeDistributed` event.
-  - Emits a `DelegateVotingVerified` event.
+  - Emits a `VoteCast` event.

 - **`reclaimLosingStake(uint256 proposalId)`**
   Allows delegators to reclaim their losing stake after a proposal is resolved.